compsocialscience/summer-institute/2023/nyu-nyc/pre_arrival.md

 ## Office hours

 The SICSS-NYU Silver 2023 [organizers](https://sicss.io/2023/nyu-nyc/people#teaching_assistants) will host office hours in the SICSS 2023 Slack.
-You can find information about the office hours in the SICSS 2023 Slack channel at #sicss-nyu-silver-officehours.
+You can find information about the office hours in the SICSS 2023 Slack channel at #sicss-nyu-silver.